ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

 Keep in mind that this example is tailored for HTG data, where the quality control step is specifically programmed to accommodate the characteristics of transcriptomic panels.
 However, if you are working with RNAseq data, you will need to adjust some parameters accordingly.
 The quality control thresholds and other settings should be customized based on the specifics of the RNAseq data to ensure accurate and reliable analysis results.

+## 2.2 IN-DEPTH GUIDE

+For this part of the tutorial, we will combine principal and secondary functions to explore their capabilities.

-## 2.2.
-PRINCIPAL FUNCTIONS AND SECUNDARY FUNCTIONS
+### 2.2.1 PRINCIPAL FUNCTIONS AND SECUNDARY FUNCTIONS
 Just in case you need more control of your data or you want to perform other analysis.
 HTGAnalyzer have principal and secundary fucntions to help reach your demands.

 PRINCIPAL: